 Advice I would you give to someone considering a career in Big Data and Data Science

-It’s about self-motivation, when things move at such a fast pace, you can look broadly across the sector to gain a general understanding but also need to focus your energy on one specific course or project and complete it.
-The industry also tends to repackage old technologies with some improvements as new trending ones like cyber security, cognitive computing, chatbots, virtual reality and deep learning at the moment, so I would follow your heart for the areas you are truly interested in and want to focus on rather than the latest trend.
+It’s about self-motivation: when things move at such a fast pace, you can look broadly across the sector to gain a general understanding.
+But you also need to focus your energy on one specific course or project and complete it.
+The industry also tends to repackage old technologies with some improvements as new trending ones, like cyber security, cognitive computing, chatbots, virtual reality and deep learning at the moment.
+So I would follow your heart for the areas you are truly interested in and want to focus on rather than the latest trend.

-Behind each viral trend there has usually been early explorers that have worked and struggled on that area for years!
+Behind each viral trend there have usually been early explorers that have worked and struggled on that area for years!

-In terms of gaining the knowledge it is a lot easier than it used to be, for example in the past you had to pay for specific vendor training and there was a cost to the product itself.
+In terms of gaining the knowledge, it is a lot easier than it used to be.
+For example in the past you had to pay for specific vendor training and there was the cost of the product itself.
 You can now access the learning materials, data sources, and tools all for free, so there is no excuse not to get started today!